ai-sage-software/automotive/_getting_started/README.md

 ## 🤝 How to engage with STAR

-Contact STAR for more information;
+Contact STAR for more information:
->Steve Zadoorian - steve@starstandard.org
+> - Steve Zadoorian - steve@starstandard.org
-Paco Escobar - pescobar@starstandard.org
+- Paco Escobar - pescobar@starstandard.org